Jocelyn Lee Hardy: Fascism

 In the 1930s, Hardy became a supporter of Oswald Mosley's British Union of Fascists (BUF), as did Sir Ormonde Winter, the head of British Intelligence in Dublin Castle, possibly as an agent provocateur.
 In March 1934, he addressed the King's Lynn BUF, recounting his wartime experiences.
 In 1937 he embarked on a world trip on the liner SS Rawalpindi with his wife Kathleen Hardy, ostensibly as a holiday but including visits to the strategic Japanese ports of Kobe and Yokohama on the eve of the Second World War.

-World War 2
+World War II

 During World War 2 Hardy joined the Home Guard and became involved in Auxiliary Units, stay behind groups which would wage guerrilla warfare against the Germans in the event of an invasion of Britain, acting as military liaison for the Narford Auxiliary Unit Patrol.
 As the threat of invasion faded Hardy took command of an anti-aircraft battery, one of 127,000 Home Guardsmen who would combat the Baby Blitz of 1943 and the V1 strikes which followed in the summer of 1944.

 Later life

-In addition to his literary accomplishments, Hardy established a reputation as a polo player and a Rolls-Royce enthusiast.
+In addition to his literary work, Hardy established a reputation as a polo player and a Rolls-Royce enthusiast.
 He frequently attended Connaught Ranger reunion dinners.
 He lived in Kensington, London in the 1950s.